airshiplay/yang-maven-plugin/README.md

 # play-yang
- Play Yang  based on JNC,and a plugin for pyang to generate Java classes from YANG models
+ Play Yang  based on JNC,and a plugin for pyang to generate Java classes from YANG models.

  Reference
  [JNC](https://github.com/tail-f-systems/JNC)